jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 </xs:element>
 ```

-The last two defined identifier types I discuss, BrandImage and
+The last two defined identifier types I discuss, `BrandImage` and
-EquinePhotographs, are related in that they both involve binary images.
+`EquinePhotographs`, are related in that they both involve binary images.
 Here we will begin discussion of how binary data are handled and then
 cover the Binary element in more detail later.

 Sometimes the data in an element is very large or needs to be included
 in multiple locations.
 In these cases, the content can be included by
 reference to a different location in the document using special XML
-attribute types ID and IDREF.
-An ID attribute must have a unique value
+attribute types `ID` and `IDREF`.
+An `ID` attribute must have a unique value
 within the document, allowing for easy identification of specific
 elements.
-An IDREF is used to reference the ID value of another element.
+An `IDREF` is used to reference the `ID` value of another element.
 The eCVI schema uses this for attachments and other large binary
 content.
 They are also used for laboratory accessions that may apply to
 many of tests on many animals.
-Using IDREF avoids repeating the
+Using `IDREF` avoids repeating the
 accession details for each test.

-EquinePhotographs is an element that consists of one to three Photograph
+`EquinePhotographs` is an element that consists of one to three `Photograph`
 child elements.
 Each of these has two attributes: ImageRef and View.
-ImageRef is an xs:IDREF identifier that references (links to) the binary
+ImageRef is an `xs:IDREF` identifier that references (links to) the binary
 image itself near the end of the document.
 We will get into what this
-identifier is later but for now just know that it must match the ID in
+identifier is later but for now just know that it must match the `ID` in
-one and only one Binary element.
+one and only one `Binary` element.

 ```xml
 <xs:element name="EquinePhotographs">